How to Dry Flooring After Door Leaks

 Drying is not immediate and requires ongoing monitoring.
 Check affected areas regularly for signs of improvement or worsening conditions.

-• Check for odors or discoloration
+• Check for odors, staining, or discoloration near the threshold and baseboards

 If drying stalls or conditions worsen, additional intervention may be required.